emqxarchive/emqx-docs-en/modules/mysql_authentication.md

 After the installation is complete, start MySQL.

-## Configuration module
+## Create module

-Open EMQ X Dashboard and click on the "Module" tab on the left
+Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules), click the "Modules" tab on the left, and choose to add:

 ![image-20200928161310952](./assets/modules.png)